THarmse/End_of_Module_Assignment_MySQL_and_API/README.md

 mysql --version

 ## Database Import
-1. The Database dumps are located in the "database scripts/Database Import/Dumps" folder
+1. The Database dump is located in the "database scripts/Database Import/Dumps" folder
-2. Import these dumps for "mydb" as the database name
+2. Import this dumps for "mydb" as the database name.
+Ensure to import using the "Self-Contained File" option.
-3. The Stored Procedures are part of the database dumps, but alternatively, the below can be used
+3. The Stored Procedures are part of the database dump, but alternatively, the below can be used

-## Database Stored Procedures (Optional, if Database Import was not used)
+## Database Stored Procedures
+Note: (Optional, if Database Import was not done)
 1. Open files in the "database scripts/Create Scripts" folder sp_AssignCoursesToTeacher.sql sp_assignStudentGrade.sql